 In Flagstaff, the chill in the air brings a sense of hope and delight to people and pets alike!
 ‘Tis the season of joy, good cheer, and tasty treats.
 As the holidays approach, it’s easy to get wrapped up in the planning of meals and decorating of hearths.
 But for pet owners, it’s important to consider how your holiday cheer may impact your furry friends if they get into the wrong box of treats!
-From tinsel to trees, this guide covers common holiday hazards, including toxic plants, risky decorations, and holiday foods to avoid, so you and your pets can enjoy a worry-free holiday season.
+From tinsel to trees, this guide covers common holiday hazards, including toxic plants, risky decorations, and holiday foods to avoid, so you and your pets can enjoy a worry-free holiday season instead of an emergency trip to your local veterinarian.

 cat in christmas tree looking up an ornament